-Please explain within the text box below or by way of an attached letter that you are requesting an accommodation from the Proof of COVID-19 Vaccinations and that these reasons are not related to medical or creed/religious exemptions.
+requesting an accommodation from the Proof of COVID-19 Vaccinations and that these reasons are not related to medical or creed/religious exemptions.

-occion in Accommodation request octain Section 4: Accommodation Request Details -- ------------ ---------------------- --------- ----------------
+Section 4: Accommodation Request Details Section 4: Accommodation Request Details -- ------------ --------------- ------------------------

 Please explain within the text box below or by way of an attached letter details on how you can deliver your job description and responsibilities in all aspects and what actions you will take related to common workspaces, equipment use, dealing with members of the public, etc. The request must include how you will respect and protect the safety of all co-workers you may come into contact with within the workplace in relation to COVID-19 transmission and outbreak health and safety concerns.